JAlcocerT/JAlcocerT/content/blog/ai-coding-nocode-genai-tools.md

 * Rowy: https://github.com/rowyio/rowy?tab=readme-ov-file

-Focus: Low-code backend platform for building internal tools and automating workflows.
+> Focus: Low-code back-end platform for building internal tools and automating workflows.

 Strengths: Flexible and customizable, allowing you to build custom interfaces, integrations, and automations.
 Supports a variety of data sources and connects to external APIs.